XORwell/ice_t/README.md

-Store and restore your Schedule:
+Store and restore the Schedule:

 ```ruby
 json = schedule.to_json